Difficulty: Hard, Asked-in: Google, Amazon, Microsoft

 This is an optimization problem where solution space is very large i.e. there can be so many possible ways to convert one string to another string, but we need to find a solution using the minimum number of operations.
 So one basic approach is to explore all possible ways to perform the conversion and choose the one with the fewest number of operations.

-In this situation, we consider all three operations on the last character of the first string in order to make it equal to the last character of the second string.
+In this situation, we need to consider all three operations (insert, delete or replace) on the last character of the first string to make it equal to the last character of the second string.

-Possibility 1: Suppose we add an extra character to the first string that is equal to the last character of the second string.
+Possibility 1: Suppose we insert an extra character that is equal to the last character of the second string.
 In this scenario, now problem get reduced to find the edit distance between the string X of size m and string Y of size n - 1.
 So we recursively call the same function with input size (m, n - 1) i.e. editDistance(X, Y, m, n - 1).
-The key question is: why are we considering the string X of size m in the sub-problem?
+The key question is: Why are we considering the string X of size m in the sub-problem?
 Think!

 Possibility 3: If we replace the last character of the first string with the last character of the second string, now problem get reduced to find edit distance of string X of size m - 1 to the string Y of size n - 1.
 To solve this, we recursively call the same function for the input size (m - 1, n - 1) i.e. editDistance(X, Y, m - 1, n - 1).

-Here, we recursively compute the minimum cost for the remaining substrings after each operation, take a minimum of three values and add 1 to get an answer.
-In simple words: editDistance(m, n) = 1 + min { editDistance(m, n - 1), editDistance(m - 1, n), editDistance(m - 1, n - 1)}
+Now any one of the above possibilities will give the solution using the minimum number of operations.
+So we take a minimum of the value returned by the above three possibilities and add 1 to get the answer.
+In simple words: editDistance(m, n) = 1 + min { editDistance(m, n - 1), editDistance(m - 1, n), editDistance(m - 1, n - 1)}.
+Note: Why are we adding 1 here?
+Think and explore!

 if(X[m - 1] == Y[n - 1])